andressanchez/hipstogram-extension/README.md

-hipstogram-extension
+Hipstogram Extension
 ====================

-Use this extension to know your listening behavior when you use Spotify!
+Use this extension to know more about your use of Spotify!